neuralinterfaces/brainsatplay/docs/about.md

 - [Dimitris Grammenos](https://www.linkedin.com/in/dgrammenos/): Principal Researcher at ICS-FORTH

 Together, we ran an [international design fiction competition](/projects/initiative/brains-and-games-competition.md), hosted a [virtual event](/projects/initiative/livewire.md) on the ethical and social implications of emerging neurotechnology, and even led a [high school course](/projects/initiative/brains-at-play-course.md) on brain-computer interfaces.

+A [full summary of our work](https://dl.acm.org/doi/10.1145/3594806.3594810) was published in August 2023 following Garrett's graduation from the MA in Media Arts, Games, and Health program.

 ### 2021: Brains@Play LLC